george-hawkins/micropython-notes/getting-started.md

 Turning an LED of and off
 -------------------------

-Once you've had a look around, try turning on the red LED that's next to the USB port and connected to GPIO #13:
+Once you've had a look around, try turning on the red LED that's next to the USB port on the HUZZAH32 board and connected to GPIO #13:

     >>> import machine
     >>> pin13 = machine.Pin(13, machine.Pin.OUT)